- Richard Berry

 - 30,000+ votes and reviews in the prestigious Good Money Guide annual awards

-- Their own experiences testing the junior ISA accounts with real money
+- Hands-on experience testing the junior ISA accounts with real money

-- In-depth comparisons of the stand-out features of each provider
+- In-depth comparisons of each provider’s stand-out features

-- Good Money Guide’s exclusive interviews with the JISA company CEOs and senior management
+- Good Money Guide’s exclusive interviews with CEOs and senior management of top JISA companies

 - We take our review process and criteria seriously.
 You can find out more in our How We Rate Providers page.